Class FilenameUtils

 public static boolean directoryContains(String canonicalParent, String canonicalChild)

-Determines whether the parent directory contains the child element (a file or directory).
+Determines whether the parent directory contains the child (a file or directory).
+This does not read from the file system, and there is no guarantee or expectation that these paths actually exist.

 The files names are expected to be normalized.